Skip to main content

 The Body’s Internal Alarm System

-At the core of this reaction is the Hypothalamic-Pituitary-Adrenal (HPA) axis, your body’s central system.
+At the core of this reaction is the Hypothalamic-Pituitary-Adrenal (HPA) axis, your body’s central stress response system.
 Think of it as an internal emergency broadcast network.
 When your brain perceives a stressor ∞ whether it’s a lion on the savanna or an email implying that non-participation in a health screening will affect your insurance premium ∞ the hypothalamus sends a signal to the pituitary gland.
 This gland, in turn, signals the adrenal glands, located atop your kidneys, to release a hormone called cortisol.

 Cortisol is essential for life.
 In short bursts, it provides a surge of energy, sharpens focus, and modulates the immune system, preparing you to handle an immediate challenge.
 This is the “fight-or-flight” response.

-Once the threat passes, are designed to fall, and the body returns to a state of “rest-and-digest,” governed by the parasympathetic nervous system.
+Once the threat passes, cortisol levels are designed to fall, and the body returns to a state of “rest-and-digest,” governed by the parasympathetic nervous system.
 It is in this state of calm that the body repairs tissue, digests food properly, and maintains optimal function.

 When Voluntary Feels Coercive